Complaints about Gambling Operators

 Most gambling operators pay us an annual fee of between £100 – £500 plus VAT and a fee per case dealt with.
 This enables us to offer the process free to the consumer.
 We also subsidise this process from the other ADR and mediations that we carry out.

 The ADR system is essentially the same as consumer disputes as certified by the Chartered Trading Standards Limited.
-However we abide by the Gambling Commission ADR requirements which impose additional requirements as set out in the attached Framework document from 31 October 2018.
+However we abide by the Gambling Commission ADR requirements which impose additional requirements as set out in the attached Guidance document:

 How to Use the Process